kubesphere/website/content/en/docs/devops-user-guide/how-to-use/jenkins-email.md

    {{< notice warning >}}

-   Once you modify the Email server in the `ks-jenkins` Deployment, it will restart itself.
+   Once you modify the Email server in the `devops-jenkins` Deployment, it will restart itself.
 Consequently, the DevOps system will be unavailable for a few minutes.
 Please make such modification at an appropriate time.

    {{</ notice >}}